 DKIM (DomainKeys Identified Mail) is an email security standard to ensure your emails aren’t altered in transit.
 When an email passes DKIM, it is considered authentic.

 Having a DKIM record helps make your email appear more legitimate and reduces the chances of emails landing in spam folders.

 DMARC is a type of security protocol designed to protect against email spoofing.
-It is not required but can be used as an additional layer combined with SPF and DKIM to improve delivery and prevent abuse.
+It's used as an additional layer, combined with SPF and DKIM to improve delivery and prevent abuse.

-DMARC is considered an advanced type of security protocol that is complicated and risky to implement.
-It requires using a custom sending domain, and must be configured correctly to avoid a negative impact on delivery.
+DMARC is considered an advanced type of security protocol.
+It requires using a custom sending domain and must be configured correctly to avoid a negative impact on delivery.

 Custom sending domains